Heat pumps vs. oil furnace heating: What’s better in 2025?

 Oil furnaces can cost between $6,400 and $9,200 to install, with an average cost of $7,400.
 A new oil furnace can usually be fitted to existing ducts within a home, but additional modifications may be required to allow the oil tank to be regularly refilled.

-On average, the cost to install heat pump systems is higher than oil heating systems.
-Once installed, however, heat pumps are less significantly more efficient than oil heat and don’t require regular refueling.
+You'll typically pay more to install a heat pump system than an oil heating system.
+But once installed, heat pumps are significantly more efficient than oil heat and don’t require regular refueling—more on that in the next section.

-Keep in mind, unique aspects of your home could require additional work or materials for a proper installation for either heat pumps or oil heating, which could increase the price.
+Unique aspects of your home could require additional work or materials to properly install heat pumps or oil heating, which could increase the price.
 It’s best to consult with an HVAC professional to get an estimate on installation costs for your unique situation.

 Upgrade your heating & cooling with a heat pump